-The 1959 Washington quarters aren't rare, but they do have value as silver bullion.
-Keep reading to learn more about these coins.
+The 1959 quarters have value as both numismatic coins and as silver bullion.
+Keep reading to learn more about these silver coins.

 Type: Washington Quarter

 Silver Weight: .18084 oz.

 The US minted the 1959 quarter with no mint mark and also the 1959 D quarter.
 The mint mark, when present, can be found on the reverse side of the coin.

 This coin in circulated condition is worth at least its weight in silver.
 The silver melt value for this coin is $3.23 as of May 30, 2020.
 This melt value is calculated from the current silver spot price of $17.85 per ounce.

 Both the 1959 quarters with no mint mark and the 1959 D quarters are worth around $5 each in extremely fine condition.
 In uncirculated condition the value is around $8 for coins with an MS 60 grade.
 Uncirculated coins with a grade of MS 65 can sell for around $20.

 Proof coins with no mint mark are available and they are valued at around $12 in PR 65 condition.
 There were 1,149,291 proof coins minted.